MILGAMMA 50mg/250mcg x 20 tabl

 Store in the original package in order to protect from light.

-1. Type and contents of packaging
+- Type and contents of the package

 Coated tablets in white opaque PVC/PVDC/Al blisters.